 Composite – These are a mixture of titanium and composite metals.
-Forged composite materials are actually lighter than titanium, and are quite common with some of the leading manufacturers these days.
+Forged composite materials are actually lighter than titanium, and are quite common with some of the best rated golf drivers these days.

 Common Technological Terms

-Adjustable Face Angles and Loft – With certain golf drivers you are also able to change the face angle to enhance a draw or a fade shot.
+Adjustable Face Angles and Lofts – With certain golf drivers you are able to change the face angle to enhance a draw or a fade shot.
 All adjustable drivers will come with a wrench to adjust the face angle and also the weights.
-You can also adjust the loft on many drivers to achieve the desired trajectory.
+A golfer can also adjust the loft on many different top golf drivers to achieve the desired trajectory.

 Moment of Inertia – This is basically a clubs resistance to twisting when striking the golf ball.
 Another term you will commonly hear is perimeter weighting.
 For a driver to achieve a High MOI a decent amount of the driver’s weight needs to be on the perimeter which will create a more forgiving golf club.